Below are photos of the steps to load the trailer from a trip to Stevens Creek reservoir for some beginners’ practice.

 The trailer will fit all ten tandem kayaks.
 On the trip pictured below we had some no-shows so we only unloaded and used nine of the kayaks, and there was one on top as we started the reloading.

 The trailer has a built-in metal padlocked box big enough for the paddles and at least some of the lifejackets.
 Start by putting the paddles and not-too-wet lifejackets in the bin first.
-(Or on some trips we pack, cable and padlock the lifejackets in the ends of the kayaks in case they do not dry out completely.)
+(Or on the Grand Teton National park trip we pack, cable and padlock the lifejackets in the ends of the kayaks so they can do not dry out more completely.)

 Load from the top down so you can stand below the top ones more easily as you put them on.